kubeflow/website/content/en/docs/pipelines/installation/overview.md

 To upgrade your AI Platform Pipelines instance while keeping existing data:

-For instances **without** managed storage:
+For instances **without** managed storage: we will add documentation later.
+Note it's recommended to use managed storage if you want to keep your data safe when upgrading.

-1. [Delete your AI Platform Pipelines instance](https://cloud.google.com/ai-platform/pipelines/docs/getting-started#clean_up) **without** selecting **Delete cluster**.
-1. Reinstall Kubeflow Pipelines from the Google Cloud Marketplace using the same application name, namespace, and Google Kubernetes Engine cluster.
-Persisted artifacts and database data are stored in persistent disks and will be automatically picked up during reinstallation.

 For instances with managed storage: